dwengovzw/learning_content/learning_objects/english/content/social_robot/2004_simulator_vb/index.md

 ]
 teacher_exclusive: true
 ---
-# Voorbereiding - Simulator
+# Preparation - Simulator
-## minstens 1,5 uur tijdens de les
+## At least 1.5 hours during class

-### Voorbereiding
+### Preparation

-We raden aan dat je, als leerkracht, minstens de basisoefeningen doorneemt om de leerlingen optimaal te kunnen begeleiden.
-Deze behandelen de volgende elementen:
+We recommend that you, as a teacher, go through at least the basic exercises to be able to guide the students optimally.
+These cover the following elements:

-* Lcd-scherm
+* LCD screen
-* Servomotor
+* Servo motor
-* Led-matrix
+* LED matrix
-* Rgb-led
+* RGB LED
-* Sonar-sensor
+* Sonar sensor
-* Geluidssensor
+* Sound sensor

-* Wacht
+* Wait
-* Herhalingsstructuur (lus)
+* Loop structure
-* Variabelen
+* Variables
-* Keuzestructuur (Als - Dan)
+* If-Then structure
-* Keuzestructuur (Als - Dan - Anders)
+* If-Then-Else structure

-In dit leerpad werden de *voorbeelden* voor de essentiële blokken reeds opgenomen.
-Voor het oefeningenleerpad kan je terecht in [Module 2: Oefeningen](https://www.dwengo.org/learning-path.html?hruid=sr2_oefeningen&language=nl "Module 2: oefeningen").
+In this learning path, the *examples* for the essential blocks have already been included.
+For the exercise learning path, you can refer to [Module 2: Exercises](https://www.dwengo.org/learning-path.html?hruid=sr2_exercises&language=en "Module 2: Exercises").

-### Wat gebeurt er in de klas?
+### What happens in the classroom?
-Het is niet de bedoeling dat je de leerlingen onmiddellijk de pap in de mond geeft.
-Laat hen gerust af en toe eens wat experimenteren met de simulator vooraleer hen te helpen.
+It is not intended that you immediately give the students all the answers.
+Let them experiment with the simulator from time to time before helping them.

-Wanneer de voorbereidende oefeningen afgewerkt zijn, zijn ze in staat om zelfstandig hun sociale robot te programmeren.
+When the preparatory exercises are completed, they will be able to program their social robot independently.